 Elliot Sperl and Amit Tishler craft a compelling narrative that deeply connects readers with Danny.
 Her life is a poignant mix of supportive friends and overwhelming family struggles.
 The return of Bruce, initially a relief, soon twists into horror, setting a haunting tone for the series.

 When the second issue brings this terror for the rest of the town, readers experience what few comforts Danny has slip away.
 In the panic, Danny and a couple of her friends are able to brave the terrors as best as they can.
-But the panic is extremely overwhelming, especially on Danny since she brought to her home.
+But the panic is extremely overwhelming, especially on Danny since she brought it to her home.
 At the very least Danny shows leadership that get people like her friend Keith to act despite his fears.
-The same can’t be said for all of them like Mark.
-Not that readers blame him; this is a situation that might be too big for people like them.
+The same can’t be said for all of them like Mark or Laurie.
+Not that readers blame them; this is a situation that might be too big for a lot of people.
+Even the titular Wardens.

 Art Says All